| Title: | Test Surveys by Simulating Spatially-Correlated Populations |

 sd |

-Variance (can be age specific). |
+Variance (can be age-specific). |

 range |

-Decorrelation range |
+Decorrelation range. |

 lambda |

-Controls the degree of smoothness of Matern covariance process |
+Controls the degree of smoothness in the Matérn covariance process. |

 model |

-String indicating either "exponential" or "matern" as the correlation function |
+String indicating the correlation function to use: either |

 phi_age |

-Defines autocorrelation through ages.
-Can be one value or a vector of the same length as ages |
+Autocorrelation through ages.
+Can be a single value or a vector the same length as |

 phi_year |

-Defines autocorrelation through years.
-Can be one value or a vector of the same length as years |
+Autocorrelation through years.
+Can be a single value or a vector the same length as |

 group_ages |